OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-* HTML Template: Basically a string of HTML markup, which can include the styling, that will compose our control.
+* **HTML Template**: Basically a string of HTML markup, which can include the styling, that will compose our control.